nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 `load` changes the location for the storage file used in this system. <br>
 Format: `load NEWFILELOCATION`

-> * The new save location will be updated to the location.
+> * The new storage location will be updated to `NEWFILELOCATION`.
-> * The program will replace the data in the program with data from the new file location.
+> * ToLuist will replace the existing data with `NEWFILELOCATION`'s data.
-> * If the file does not exist, an error message will be displayed.
-> * Warning: The old data in the program will stay in the old save file, and will not be updated with new values.
+> * The old data in the program will stay in the old save file, and will not be updated with new values.

 Example:
 * `load data/savefile.txt` <br>
-  Sets the load storage location to `data/savefile.txt`.
+  Sets ToLuist to load from `data/savefile.txt`.
+  The status bar will be updated to `Storage Path: data/savefile.txt`.

 ### 3.22.
 Exiting the program: `exit`